 7. Confidentiality and Privacy

-A referral involves the transfer of personal information such as name and date of birth of a customer.
+A referral involves the transfer of personal information, such as the name and date of birth of a customer.
 The information should be kept confidential and comply with any privacy laws.
-A detailed confidentiality and privacy clause helps to clarify how you intend to handle the personal information according to law and the agreement.
+A detailed confidentiality and privacy clause helps to clarify how you intend to handle personal information according to the law and the agreement.

-Businesses who conduct referrals should inform customers that their details can be forwarded to third parties.
-Ideally, you should alert customers before they enter any personal details into online forms, such as including a checkbox option for customers to acknowledge that their details may be forwarded to third parties.
+Businesses that conduct referrals should inform customers that their details can be forwarded to third parties.
+Ideally, you should alert customers before they enter any personal details into online forms.
+These include a checkbox option for customers to acknowledge that their details may be forwarded to third parties.

 Key Takeaways